top of page

 Treats are any food that is fed outside of your dogs food allowance.

-Treats should be the first thing that is stopped, or heavily reduced to bare minimum, when a dog is needing to lose some excess weight.
+Treats should be the first thing that is stopped, or heavily reduced to bare minimum, when a dog is needing to lose some excess weight or is refusing their actual food.

 How much treats should my dog get?